piratas/site-financiamento/plugins/recurring-donation/readme.txt

 [dntplgn recurring_amt1="25" recurring_amt2="50" recurring_amt3="100" item_name="For the victims of XX"]

-= Can i add more then one Donate Plagin form on the same page or post? =
+= Can I add more then one Donate Plagin form on the same page or post? =

 Yes, you can add multiple Donate Plugin forms on your page or post or text widget.

+= Can I create multiple recurring donation widget using different paypal accounts? =

+Yes, you can specify the paypal email address (where the donation should go to) in the shortcode.
+Example below:

+[dntplgn recurring_amt1="10" recurring_amt2="20" recurring_amt3="50" item_name="For a good cause" paypal_email="paypalemail@example.com"]

 == Screenshots ==